jasonli-git/housing-intelligence/SPEC.md

 #### 9. AI should be evaluated, not assumed.

-Local models should be tested against standardized housing-analysis scenarios before being selected.
+Candidate models should be tested against standardized housing-analysis scenarios before being selected.
+This applies to every candidate, local or hosted: a model that has not been measured on these scenarios does not write text the platform publishes.

 Candidate local models include: